gregswift/github-collective/README.rst

 0.1.4 - unreleased
 ------------------

+ - Allow service hooks to be specified within the configuration.
+   For samples, see the example configuration.
+Any GitHub supported hook can be associated with repos.
+   [davidjb]
  - Allowing repo properties to be set on creation and editing of config.
    For available options, see http://developer.github.com/v3/repos/#create.
    This facilities private repo creation (if quota available), amongst other